AniketMujbaile/survey-app/README.md

 ### Frontend

-The `frontend` folder contains the React.js application built with Tailwind for styling.
+The `frontend` folder contains the React.js application.

 #### Installation